EDIDP for a Greater Innovation Capacity in the EU’s Defense Industry

 European Defence Industrial Development Programme Launch

 In 2018, the European Commission established the European Defence Industrial Development Programme (EDIDP) as part of the EDF.
 The goal was to foster competitiveness, efficiency, and innovation capacity within the Union.
-The bottom line of EDIDP was to support the efforts of the EU defense industry in the development of defense equipment and technologies through co-financing from the EU budget.
+The bottom line of EDIDP was to support the efforts of the EU defense industry in developing defense equipment and technologies through co-financing from the EU budget.
 In addition, the program facilitates collaboration among defense industrial players in the EU, involving small and medium-sized enterprises (SMEs).

 EDIDP has a budget of €500 million in total for 2019 and 2020 and assists collaborative development projects which otherwise would not have started due to their financing needs or the potential technological risks.
 The Fund’s objective is to deliver capabilities, ensure a competitive and innovative basis for the defense industry across the EU, and contribute to greater European defense cooperation.
-The result after the first calls was 40 proposals.
+The result after the first call was 40 proposals.
 Sixteen of them were approved and are currently in their initial stage.

 European Strategic Command and Control System Project

 The proposal covers the development of the advanced European Strategic Command and Control (C2) system, contributing to achieving the EU’s new level of ambition.
 The envisioned activities include a feasibility study and a system design.
 They will provide an integrated set of solutions, exploiting the emerging technologies in critical domains such as Information Technology and Communication Systems.
-The project aims at delivering a C2 system fully interoperable with the Command and Control structures/systems from EU, Member States, NATO, and civilian agencies.
+The project aims at delivering a C2 system fully interoperable with the Command and Control structures/systems from the EU, Member States, NATO, and civilian agencies.
 The ESC2 System will give the EU strong command and control capabilities.
 These capabilities will allow all European countries to act in accordance and synchronize with their allies in international missions for peacekeeping.

 Bianor’s role in ESC2 System

 Bianor’s share in the project is tightly related to the company’s specialization in developing video streaming-related solutions and OTT platforms.
 The software development company will contribute to the communications domains in the Voice over IP (VoIP) and video streaming capabilities.
 Its tasks include System Specification, System Architecture, and Detailed System Design.
 Bianor’s previous experience in developing defense industry solutions will bring an essential benefit to the current project.
-In addition, the company will utilize its defense industry expertise acquired from one of the most extensive NATO projects in recent years – the Alliance Ground Surveillance (AGS) program, to provide the crucial NATO Interoperability.
+In addition, the company will utilize its defense industry expertise acquired from one of the most extensive NATO projects in recent years – the Alliance Ground Surveillance (AGS) program, to provide crucial NATO Interoperability.

 Experience in Defense Technology Projects

 As a part of the AGS project, Bianor developed a software module responsible for transferring and processing motion and primary imagery data streams from the air and ground segments to the Main Operating Base.
 The software infrastructure developed by the company is capable of dealing with multiple simultaneous data streams coming to the Front End Processor from external sources (aircraft or ground radars).
-“Processing” includes the extraction of metadata/telemetry information from numerous synchronous feeds and converting it to engineering data structures, suitable for further management by other software components, stored in archives, or visualized on monitor screens of the Operator Workstation.
+“Processing” includes extracting metadata/telemetry information from numerous synchronous feeds and converting it to engineering data structures suitable for further management by other software components, stored in archives, or visualized on monitor screens of the Operator Workstation.
 This authentic experience and know-how make Bianor a valuable partner in ESC2.

 Time Frame and Structure